This is part 2 of my indie marketing series. If you missed the first one, find it here.

 Even though very few people will ever play said game, it still takes up a spot in the market, watering down the pool and, as a result, watering down the chances that any player will ever find your game.
 Five hundred a day!
 That’s 182,500 games per year!
 Shoppers will have to scroll through 182,499 games to find yours.

 Sorry, I digress.
 This isn’t a mobile-targeted article.
 PC devs are part of this.
 Where will your game be in my Greenlight queue?
-I don’t have good statistic for Steam, but every time I log in, I am bombarded with new games that look like steaming piles of garbage with terrible reviews.
+I don’t have a good statistic for Steam, but every time I log in, I am bombarded with new games that look like steaming piles of garbage with terrible reviews.
 Will I play them?
-No I will not.
+No, I will not.

 So.
 What my rant is meant to say is that, while the actual development process is only the beginning, top-notch development and quality art and programming are absolutely crucial if you ever want to sell a copy.
 The best marketing in the world can’t keep a terrible game afloat.